DavidTorbics20/checkdavid/docs/userstory_03.md

 ## Internal state chage

 The data that was scraped from the website is saved into a table wiht a timestamp and unique id.

+!
+As soon as some scraped data exists insert into table to make it seem smoother !

 ## Output